percona/pmm-doc/docs/details/develop-checks.md

             }
         }]
 ```
-??? note alert alert-info "A more realistic example of an check for PMM 2.27 and older"
+??? note alert alert-info "A more realistic example of an check for PMM 2.27 and older. (click to show/hide)"

 ```yaml
 ---